Munich: Zero Waste

 Organic groceries, supermarket and market boothes offer a large selection of non-prepackaged fruit and veges to take away in your own basket or bag, and as long as you hand your bag over the counter, making it verbally clear that you do not need a paper bag, you can avoid paper waste when buying bread and rolls.

-In autumn 2016 the local Vollcorner supermarkets received an official permit by the Munich Department of Public Order (Kreisverwaltungsreferat) to fill their customers' jars and boxes with cheese, antipasti, meat and meat products or cake.
+In autumn 2016 the local Vollcorner supermarkets received an official permit by the Munich Department of Public Order (Kreisverwaltungsreferat) to fill their customers' jars and boxes with cheese, antipasti, meat products or cake.
 Since the Basic supermarket chain followed in summer 2017 and independent convenience stores often have done so anyway equip yourself with appropriate containers when you go out to shop for food.

 In Haidhausen the Lebascha neighbourhood grocery offers returnable jars and glass boxes for a deposit of 1 and 3 EUR respectively in case you forgot to bring your own.
 Make sure to return them thoroughly cleaned.

 Most cafes serving organic coffee are sufficiently aware of the coffee beaker waste issue that they will fill your own cup without hesitation.
 Some like Die Kaffee-Küche and the Basic self-service lunch bars will even give you a discount for sparing the environment.